Conakry: Government and administration

+(c) Not part of Conakry Special Zone in 2014, when it was part of Dubréka Prefecture (with Kindia Region). (d) included in 2014 figure for Matoto, from which it was cut out.

+(e) Not part of Conakry Special Zone in 2014, when it was part of Coyah Prefecture (within Kindia Region).

-The five urban communes make up the Conakry Region, one of the eight Regions of Guinea, which is headed by a governor.
+The thirteen urban communes make up the Conakry Region, one of the eight Regions of Guinea, which is headed by a governor.
 At the second-tier prefecture level, the city is designated as the Conakry Special Zone, though the prefecture and regional government are one and the same.
-At an estimated two million inhabitants, it is far and away the largest city in Guinea, making up almost a quarter of the nation's population and making it more than four times bigger than its nearest rival, Kankan.
+At 3.4 million inhabitants at the 2025 Census, it is far and away the largest city in Guinea, making up almost a fifth of the nation's population and making it more than eight times bigger than its nearest rival, Kankan (which had 410,542 inhabitants in 2025.